NickMarroquin/NickMarroquin.github.io/index.md

 > Lab 6, parts 1 and 2, were some of my favorite labs because it felt like our code could be used for something useful.
 I liked how we made a program relating to blackjack.
 I learned how to use vectors, functions, and how to check if a user inputs something wrong in.
-This lab helped me understand C++ better.
+This lab helped me understand C++ better and overall showed me how our programs can have real world applications to solve problems.